linayang-io/work-portfolio/README.md

 # My Professional Experience
 ![alt text](https://github.com/linayang-io/portfolio/blob/master/LinkedInProfile.png)

+I am currently a senior analyst at Starz.

 For almost 2 years, I recently had been working as a Marketing Analyst at [The Shed](https://theshed.org/), a new multidisciplinary arts and cultural center that opened in April 2019 in New York City, Hudson Yards neighborhood.
 I established the company’s first marketing data analytics strategies, creating dynamic dashboards and reports to analyze and accurately forecast ticket sales on a weekly, monthly, and quarterly basis and reported on digital marketing initiatives, including A/B testing for email campaigns and website attribution.
 I also helped with survey designs and analyzed qualitative and quantitative data to understand customer behavior and sentiment.

 I earned my certifications in Data Analysis and Data Science from [General Assembly](https://generalassemb.ly/), where I have also acted as a teaching assistant for the part-time data analytics courses upon my certification completion.
-I am also certified in Advanced Google Analytics.
-(Completion ID: 9878272).
+I am certified in Advanced Google Analytics.
+(Completion ID: 9878272), and I am currently fulfilling my masters in data science remotely at the UC Berkeley School of Information.

 # My Work Samples
 ### [Data Visualization with Google Data Studio](https://github.com/linayang-io/googledatastudio-worksample)